AmeelMD/iperf3-alpine-vm-light/README.md

 ```

 ## Credits
-Created with ❤️ and assistance from ChatGPT (Rys).
+Created with ❤️ and assistance from GPT (Rys).